 Federal Pell Grant

-Pell Grant awards are based on the Free Application for Federal Student Aid (FAFSA).
-The federal government calculates an Estimated Family Contribution (EFC) using student and family income and assets.
-The EFC determines the Pell Grant award for undergraduate students.
+Federal Pell Grant eligibility is based on the information reported on your Free Application for Federal Student Aid (FAFSA).
+The federal government calculates an Expected Family Contribution (EFC), which determines your financial aid award.

 Federal Supplemental Educational Opportunity Grants (FSEOG)

-Students must be enrolled in at least three (3) credit hours.
+Students enrolled in less than 15 credit hours will have a reduced award amount.
+(Minimum enrollment in at least 3 credit hours.)
 Funding does not apply to summer classes.
-MAP usage is limited to 75 credit hours attempted.
 Funding is limited to tuition only and does not apply to books, supplies, lab fees or other expenses.

 By applying for financial aid and agreeing to share that information with the Illinois Student Assistance Commission (ISAC) you have been considered for the State of Illinois (IL) Monetary Award Program (MAP) Grant.
 All MAP-approved institutions are required by the State of Illinois to announce MAP Grant awards to students who are enrolled or intending to enroll at their institution.
 An award amount is included in your financial aid package if you have met the eligibility criteria.

 The MAP Grant award amount is an estimate made by the Financial Aid Office and is identified as a “State of IL MAP Grant (Est)”.
 Please be aware that the number of available MAP Grants is limited by funding levels approved by the Illinois General Assembly and the Governor, and reductions to estimated or actual MAP Grants are possible.